MVemon/GEO_to_Cloupe/README.md

 Resolution: (default 0.5) Sets the sensitivity for clustering the scRNA UMAPs.
 Values between 0.0 to 1.0, with lower values indicating lower sensitivity (less number of clusters created, larger cluster sizes).

 Merge: (default TRUE) Controls whether the different scRNA files are to be merged together and outputed as a single cloupe file, or create separate cloupe files for each dataset.

+Mitochondria: (default 20) Sets the threshold for mitochondrial QC metrics.
+From a scale of 0 to 100.